adambiltcliffe/codex/readme.md

 Obliterate
 Retarget attack if original target dies (do once sparkshot and overpower tests written)

-Change target of attack if original target dies when attack declared

 One reshuffle per main phase limit